jpatel98/bandsite/README.md

 <p align="center"><img src="assets/Logo/bandsite-readme-logo.png" align="center"></p>

 ## About
+A rockband's website to used to convey their story, allow fans to comment and follow tour dates.
-A rockband's website used to show proficiency of flexbox, SASS, BEM, responsive design, APIs, and javascript fundamentals.
+Created to demonstrate proficiency of flexbox, SASS, BEM, responsive design, APIs, and javascript fundamentals.

 ## Key Learnings